apark5040/LostArkStoneSim/README.md

 # Lost Ark Ability Stone Simulator

 This project is a simulator for faceting ability stones similar to how it is done in the video game `Lost Ark`.
-The purpose of this project is to create a web component that will eventually be pushed to a CDN.
-Once that is done, anyone can use the component in any front-end app as long as they import the CDN into their project.
+The purpose of this project is to create a web component that will eventually be pushed to a CDN or maybe npm package.
+Once that is done, anyone can use the component in any front-end app as long as they import it into their project.
 Not sure if it will work or not, this is just a test.

 ## Setup